surajchavan19/surajchavan19/README.md

 - 🌱 I’m currently learning **React**

-- 👯 I’m looking to collaborate on new projects of different domains
+- 👯 I’m looking to collaborate with new people

 - 💬 Ask me about **Node.js, EJS, and express.js**